HedgeHog-Head/modelwithflaskonly/README.md

 * main.py: the main program file for flask app creation, model loading and prediction
 * app.yaml: configuration file for deployment of flask app
 * requirements.txt: all the packages needed for our app
-* html/css: web design with forms, buttons and animation😉
+* html/css: web design with forms, buttons and animation